proarsing/ioBroker.uws/README.md

 OPC UA client for programmable logic controllers.
 You can read OPC UA tags from OPC UA servers easily.

+## Configuration
+Configuration of OPC UA Client should be done in config file:
+./config/opcconfig.js

+## Changelog
+### 0.0.2 (2020-11-20)
+* (Vladislav Arsic) Communication with OPC UA Server established

 ## Changelog
 ### 0.0.1 (2020-11-12)